tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 “No, I mean, it *shouldn’t* be normal.
 You deserve to enjoy it too, just as much as I do.
 I just want to say that, like, moving forward, if there’s anything I can do to make it better for you, then I want to do that.”

-I had a few ideas about that, thanks to the articles Hannah had sent me earlier.
+I had a few ideas about that, thanks to the material Hannah had sent me earlier.
 I nodded as a warm feeling spread through me, one of comfort and trust.
 “Thank you.”

 “I love you, Maria.”